Eleazar Albin: Biography

 A Natural History of Birds has coloured engravings by Albin and his daughter Elizabeth Albin.
 In that book Albin writes "As for the paintings, they are all done from life, with all the exactness I could either with my own hand, or my daughters, whom I have taught to draw and paint after the life".

-In his work on birds he describes the wood-crow (northern bald ibis) from a stuffed specimen, being probably the last description of this bird made while the species was still extant in Europe.
+In his work on birds he describes the wood-crow (northern bald ibis) from a stuffed specimen belonging to Thomas Lowther, being probably the last description of this bird made while the species was still extant in Europe.

+Albin was criticised by other naturalists.
+In 1840 the English zoologist William Swainson wrote that Albin was "without much knowledge of natural history and a very indifferent artist".

+The exact date of Albin's death is unknown but an announcement of the sale of books formerly owned by Eleazar Albin, who was "lately deceased", was published in the Daily Advertiser newspaper on 22 February 1741 (1742 New Style).